A complete list of publications can be found on my Google Scholar page.

 Using Interactive Metaphorical Media to Change Beliefs

 If you look to popular media, the aftermath of a natural disaster leaves behind helpless victims, selfish looters, and violent thugs.
-This narrative is pervasive in fiction, with the protagonists often cast as the only heroes with meaningful agency.
-However, it is equally pervasive in nonfiction media, such as news coverage of natural disasters.
 These beliefs, known as “disaster myths,” are not accurate.
 In fact, survivors typically care for one another, share resources, and build community in the aftermath of disaster.
 Why does the narrative of life after disaster matter?
 Because it affects policy.
 This work presents a case study of Pause, a game designed to change player beliefs about how people behave in the wake of a natural disaster, using metaphor as the key belief change strategy.

 hello